By Lyre's Spirit Co

 - Garnish with a tangy lime wedge (optional)

-This vivacious beverage’s bouquet is brimming with the rich, dark flavour of the Highland Malt, herbal notes of mint, subtle citrus, and fresh peach.
+This vivacious beverage’s bouquet is brimming with the rich, dark flavour of the Traditional Reserve, herbal notes of mint, subtle citrus, and fresh peach.
 Keep the ice on hand, this party pleaser is set for a few rounds.

 - 0.5 parts (15mL) white sugar syrup (1:1)